 Policy Statement on the Prevention of Harassment

-I expect any manager or supervisor who becomes aware of harassment or behavior that, if left unchecked, may rise to the level of legally actionable harassment to take immediate and appropriate corrective action to ensure that the harassment or behavior stops and does not recur.
+I expect any manager or supervisor who becomes aware of harassment or inappropriate behavior to take immediate and appropriate corrective action to ensure that the harassment or behavior stops and does not recur.
 Violations of the law prohibiting harassment or violations of this policy will result in appropriate disciplinary actions against the offenders, up to and including dismissal.
-This also includes cases where a manager or supervisor should have known about the harassment and failed to take prompt and appropriate corrective action.
-All employees and contractors are prohibited from retaliating against and/or harassing those who report such conduct or behavior.
+This includes cases where a manager or supervisor knew or should have known about the harassment and failed to take prompt and appropriate corrective action.
+Moreover, all employees are prohibited from retaliating against and/or harassing those who report such conduct or behavior.

 Employees, former employees, and applicants for employment who believe they have been subjected to harassment or discrimination also may contact an EEO Counselor, their Office of Civil Rights, or our Departmental Office of Civil Rights to file a complaint within 45 calendar days of the alleged harassment or discrimination or the date on which they reasonably became aware of the harassment or discrimination.
 If a formal complaint is filed and accepted, there will be a prompt, thorough, and impartial investigation.

 I am committed to providing a workplace free from harassment where everyone is treated with respect and dignity.
 I expect each of you to join me in cultivating this ideal.